radicalcollegestrategies/stemscholars/stem/about.md

 <h2> Our mission </h2>
 <p>The STEM Scholars team consists of high school students who are passionate about Science, Technology, Engineering and Mathematics.
 We believe that everyone should explore these fields at a young age to discover their passions and open up possibilities to a potential career.
 STEM contains a variety of things you can explore outside of school as extracurriculars. </p>

-<p>This website's goal is to help you cut through the numerous options and present a handful of high quality resources to focus on.
+<p>This website's goal is to help you cut through the numerous options and present a handful of high quality STEM resources to focus on.
 We hope you have fun exploring our website and our <a href="https://www.youtube.com/channel/UClYU2cna8LvmSB6tULJbPPA/" target="_blank">YouTube channel</a>!</p>

 </div>
 </sectionpd>